Ligier JS3: The Car

 The Cosworth DFV engine was mated to a 5-speed Hewland transaxle.
 The particular transaxle used has been reported to have been either an FG400 Formula 1 model or a DG300 sports-racer model.

 The engine was mounted as a stressed-member in the chassis, although during restoration it was noted that the way the loads were fed into the tub was not optimal.

-Ligier's purpose for building this car was to win the 24 Heures du Mans.
+Ligier's purpose for building this car was to win the 24 Hours of Le Mans.

 The JS3 was officially unveiled on March 15, 1971, at Automobiles Ligier's Vichy workshops.
 It wore the distinctive green-and-yellow livery of the car's sponsor, British Petroleum.